The genesis of Kurt Elling's "1619 Broadway – The Brill Building Project," his Grammy-nominated 2012 CD, isn't complicated.

-"I've been living in New York for a while, and I tend to pass that building on my way to my manager's office," the 45-year-old singer, once a mainstay of the Chicago jazz scene, said by telephone from a tour stop in Luxembourg.
+"I've been living in New York for a while, and I tend to pass that building on my way to my manager's office," the critically acclaimed singer, once a mainstay of the Chicago jazz scene and a Manhattan resident since 2008, said by telephone from a tour stop in Luxembourg.
 "That put it on my mind."

 Soon, Elling's familiarity with the address, and its history as a celebrated haven for working songwriters from the '30s through the '60s, led to a viable album concept.